-Jts Twin Creek Limestone, Sliderock Member (Bajocian) - Lower part comprises lenses of brownish-gray, light-gray-weathering, thick-bedded, oolitic to fossiliferous limestone with Isocrinus sp. crinoid columnals and fossil hash, whereas upper part comprises medium-gray weathering, medium-bedded, micritic limestone having moderately spaced tectonic stylolites; lower part typically forms resistant ridge and upper part forms moderately blocky ledges near the top; upper gradational contact typically corresponds to a break in slope between more resistant Sliderock limestone and less resistant argillaceous Rich limestone; deposited in a shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area, Sliderock strata are about 100 to 150 feet (30-45 m) thick; Imlay (1967) reported that the unit is 47 feet (14 m) thick in outcrops near Peoa and Oakley, but thickens to the northwest to 150 feet (46 m) in Burr Fork near the top of Emigration Canyon and 100 feet (30 m) at Devils Slide; in the greater Heber Valley area about 10 miles (16 km) south of this map area, Sliderock strata are about 200 feet (60 m) thick at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 209 feet (64 m) thick in adjacent Center Creek quadrangle.
+Twin Creek Limestone, Sliderock Member (Middle Jurassic) - Lower part comprises lenses of brownish-gray, light-gray-weathering, thick-bedded, oolitic to fossiliferous limestone with Isocrinus sp. crinoid columnals and fossil hash, whereas upper part comprises medium-gray weathering, mediumbedded, micritic limestone having moderately spaced tectonic stylolites; lower part typically forms resistant ridge and upper part forms moderately blocky ledges near the top; upper gradational contact typically corresponds to a break in slope between more resistant Sliderock limestone and less resistant argillaceous Rich limestone; deposited in a shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area.
+Sliderock strata are about 100 to 150 feet (30-45 m) thick; Imlay (1967) reported that the unit is 47 feet (14 m) thick in outcrops near Peoa and Oakley, but thickens to the northwest to 150 feet (46 m) in Burr Fork near the top of Emigration Canyon and 100 feet (30 m) at Devils Slide; in the greater Heber Valley area, Sliderock strata are about 200 feet (60 m) thick at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 209 feet (64 m) thick in the adjacent Center Creek guadrangle (Biek and others, 2003).

-J-2 unconformity (Pipiringos and O'Sullivan, 1978)
+J-2 unconformity (Pipiringos and O'Sullivan, 1978; spans about 10 million years in northern Utah [Kowallis and others, 2011])

-Gypsum Spring Formation (Lower to Middle Jurassic, upper Pliensbachian to lower Bajocian) - Slope-forming, Jg dark-reddish-brown, fine- to medium-grained, silty sandstone with few coarse sand grains; weathers to a poorly exposed slope or strike valley between resistant slopes of Nugget and Sliderock strata; southward, in the greater Heber Valley area, also contains sandy, calcareous siltstone, minor jasperoid, pinkish-brown sideritic limestone, and brown to gray, dense, very fine grained limestone with a conchoidal fracture (Biek and others, 2003; Biek and Lowe, 2009), and near Peoa the basal foot is a chert pebble sandstone (Doug Sprinkel, written communication, February 7, 2017), but these lithologies were not recognized in this map area; usage follows Sprinkel and others (2011a); upper contact is sharp, corresponds to the J-2 unconformity, and marks a change from dominantly reddish-brown siltstone slopes to gray, ledgy limestone; Sprinkel and others (2011a) reported an ${}^{40}$ Ar/ ${}^{39}$ Ar sanidine age of 184.6 ± 0.2 Ma and a U-Pb zircon age of $183.2 \pm 0.49$ Ma for ash beds in the lower Gypsum Spring at Devils Slide, 22 miles (35 km) north of this map area, older than the Temple Cap Formation of central and southern Utah (to which it had long been correlated), which has a preferred age of about 173 to 170 Ma (Sprinkel and others, 2011a; see also Imlay, 1967); deposited in a south- and eastward-prograding shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); Gypsum Spring strata are about 20 to 40 feet (6-12 m) thick, similar to their thickness near the Browns Canyon quarries (Biek, 2017); Imlay (1967) reported that the unit is 22 feet (7 m) thick in outcrops near Peoa and Oakley, but thickens greatly to the northwest to about 140 feet (43 m) in Burr Fork near the top of Emigration Canyon and 208 feet (63 m) at Devils Slide; in the greater Heber Valley area about 10 miles (16 km) south of this map area, Gypsum Spring strata are about 60 feet thick (18 m) at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 83 feet (25 m) thick east of Heber Valley (Biek and others, 2003).
+Jg Gypsum Spring Formation (Middle? to Lower Jurassic) - Slope-forming, dark-reddish-brown, fineto medium-grained, silty sandstone with few coarse sand grains; weathers to a poorly exposed slope or strike valley between resistant slopes of Nugget and Sliderock strata; southward, in the greater Heber Valley area, also contains sandy, calcareous siltstone, minor jasperoid, pinkish-brown sideritic limestone, and brown to gray, dense, very fine grained limestone with a conchoidal fracture (Biek and others, 2003; Biek and Lowe, 2009), and near Peoa the basal foot is a chert pebble sandstone (Doug Sprinkel, written communication, February 7, 2017), but these lithologies were not recognized in this map area; usage follows Sprinkel and others (2011a); upper contact is sharp, corresponds to the J-2 unconformity, and marks a change from dominantly reddish-brown siltstone slopes to gray, ledgy limestone; Kowallis and others (2011; revised from Sprinkel and others, 2011a) reported an 40Ar/39Ar sanidine age of 184.6 $\pm$ 0.2 Ma and a U-Pb zircon age of 184.3 $\pm$ 2.3 Ma for ash beds in the lower Gypsum Spring at Devils Slide, 22 miles (35 km) north of this map area, making it about 10 million years older than the Temple Cap Formation of central and southern Utah, with its preferred age of about 173 to 170 Ma (Kowallis and others, 2011; Sprinkel and others, 2011a; see also Imlay, 1967); deposited in a south- and eastwardprograding shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); Gypsum Spring strata are about 20 to 40 feet (6-12 m) thick, similar to their thickness near the Browns Canyon quarries (Biek, 2017, in preparation [a]); Imlay (1967) reported that the unit is 22 feet (7 m) thick in outcrops near Peoa and Oakley, but thickens greatly to the northwest to about 140 feet (43 m) in Burr Fork near the top of Emigration Canyon and 208 feet (63 m) at Devils Slide; in the greater Heber Valley area, Gypsum Spring strata are about 60 feet thick (18 m) at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 83 feet (25 m) thick east of Heber Valley (Biek and others, 2003).